 On 12 September 2015 I will be walking 1,760 yards or 1 mile, to help the Chilterns MS Centre celebrate its 30th birthday.

 Maybe you don’t think that is very far; for me it is one heck of a challenge.
 I have always liked a challenge, I’m definitely up for this one.
-The real challenge is that I want YOU to sponsor ME.
+The real challenge is that I want you to sponsor to me.
 It is really easy.

-I am training everyday in preparation for the walk.
-I go out with my rollator and walk lengths of about 50 yards.
-I started off doing 10 of them in early August, each week I add an extra 2 lengths.
-I have several challenges to overcome so I can complete the walk.
-I suffer from serious foot drop and leg drop in my left leg.
+I am training everyday in preparation for the walk with my rollator and walk lengths of about 50 yards.
+I started off doing 10 of them in early August, each week and try to add an extra 2 lengths.
+There are several challenges to overcome so I can complete the walk.
+Serious foot drop and leg drop in my left leg are my principle problems.
 My sense of balance is atrocious.
 These problems mean that I cannot walk without an aid.
 Add to these MS Fatigue plus I can not be on my feet for very long.
 Throw in uneven pavements for good measure.

 The good news is that already I feel much better for the exercise and I am have only been doing the training for 3 weeks.

 Why am I doing this

 During September 2015 the Chiltern MS Centre want to raise £ 30,000 to celebrate its 30th birthday.
 To do this they are arranging 30 one mile walks.